Design Engineering and Styling

 Design of Experiments (DOE) for Engineers

 Design of Experiments (DOE) is a methodology that can be effective for general problem-solving, as well as for improving or optimizing product design and manufacturing processes.
 Specific applications of DOE include identifying proper design dimensions and tolerances, achieving robust designs, generating predictive math models that describe physical system behavior, and determining ideal manufacturing settings.
-This seminar utilizes hands-on activities to help you learn the criteria for running …
+This course utilizes hands-on activities to help you learn the criteria for running a…

 Classroom